A theoretical model for quantifying the imprinting sensitivity of direct-drive inertial confinement fusion implosions: Multidimensional validation of the model

 On kilojoule-scale cryogenic DT targets, the imprinting level was modulated by varying the SSD bandwidth.
 The resulting on-target laser nonuniformity $\sigma_{\text{las}}$ is related to the SSD fraction by

-where $\mathrm{SSD_{fraction}}$ ranges from 15\% to 100\%.
+where ${SSD_{fraction}}$ ranges from 15\% to 100\%.
 Laser imprinting modes with $l > 20$ dominate the total nonuniformity.
 The experimental results show that for the high-adiabat design ($\alpha \approx 5$), the neutron yield becomes insensitive to imprinting once $\sigma_{\text{las}}$ falls below approximately 4\%.
-Here $\sigma_\text{las}$ represents the total on-target illumination nonuniformity calculated using hard sphere (no plasma) superposition of 60 beam profiles.
+Here, $\sigma_\text{las}$ represents the total on-target illumination nonuniformity calculated using hard sphere (no plasma) superposition of 60 beam profiles.
 This threshold is notably lower than the previously reported 1\% \cite{skupsky1983uniformity}.
 High-dimensional simulations attribute this difference to the combined effects of target perturbations and plasma smoothing.

-Our quantitative laser imprinting sensitivity incorporates both target perturbations and plasma smoothing.
-Stronger plasma smoothing reduces imprinting efficiency, and this reduction, when combined with larger target perturbations, decreases the overall implosion sensitivity to laser nonuniformity.
+Our quantitative laser imprinting sensitivity incorporates both $\sigma_\text{tar}(0)$ and plasma smoothing.
+Stronger plasma smoothing reduces imprinting efficiency, and this reduction, when combined with larger $\sigma_\text{tar}(0)$, decreases the overall implosion sensitivity to $\sigma_\text{las}$.
 To apply this sensitivity, we performed 1D MULTI simulations \cite{ramis1988multi} using the experimental pulse shape and target design to calculate the time-dependent ablative velocity and conduction zone under non-steady conditions.
-For the dominant imprinting mode ($l=20$), the perturbation in ablative velocity was derived from Eq. \ref{eq:velocity_perturbation} with $\frac{\delta I_L}{I_L} = \sigma_{\text{las}}$, and the corresponding imprinting amplitude $\delta h_{\text{las}}$ was obtained via Eq. \ref{eq:deformation}.
-The results, summarized in Table \ref{T11}, show that OMEGA implosion performance remained insensitive to laser imprinting when $\delta h_{\text{las}} / \delta h_{\text{tar}} \leq 0.10$.
-Hence, $\delta h_{\text{las}} / \delta h_{\text{tar}}$, which inherently includes the effects of target imperfections and plasma smoothing, provides a practical metric to assess imprinting sensitivity.
+For the smallest dominant imprinting mode ($l=20$), the perturbation in ablative velocity was derived from Eq. \ref{eq:velocity_perturbation} with $\frac{\delta I_L}{I_L} = \sigma_{\text{las}}$, and the corresponding imprinting amplitude $\delta h_{\text{proxy}}$ was obtained via Eq. \ref{eq:deformation}.
+The results, summarized in Table \ref{T11}, show that OMEGA implosion performance remained insensitive to laser imprinting when $\delta h_{\text{proxy}} / \delta h_{\text{tar}}(0) \leq 0.10$.
+Furthermore, for low-entropy pulse designs, $\delta h_{\text{proxy}} / \delta h_{\text{tar}}(0) > 0.10$, the implosion performance increases with the decreasing imprinting level.
+Those experiments did not reach a burning‑plasma state or approach the ignition cliff; therefore, the observed value is consistent with the threshold based on linear theory.
+However, once a burning‑plasma state is achieved, the threshold should be modified to match experimental results.
+Hence, $\delta h_{\text{proxy}} / \delta h_{\text{tar}}(0)$ preliminarily provides a practical design-oriented metric to assess imprinting sensitivity, which still needs more experimental validation.